-Electronic transaction/paperless mortgage
+• Electronic transaction/paperless mortgage

 - Borrower's user account

 - Remote services

 - Credit conveyor automation

-- Implementation of a client service system

 - Regional expansion

 - Launch of loyalty programs

-We managed to promptly respond to the crisis by reducing the potential level of credit risk and offering restructuring options to clients in need.
+We managed to respond promptly to the crisis by reducing the potential level of credit risk and offering restructuring options to clients in need.
 The overwhelming majority of clients who took advantage of the restructuring programs during the crisis have restored their solvency.